-Results are presented in Table 9, Panel A. The unit of observation is a firm-year.
+Results for the full sample are presented in Table 9, Panel A. The unit of observation is a firm-year.
 For ease of exposure, we only report the results for our key variable of interest, the interaction of Indirect OMT windfall gains with the PostOMT dummy.
 The results in Table 9 show distinct patterns for the behavior of financial and real variables after the OMT program announcement.
 For the financial variables, we find a significant increase in both cash and leverage.
 Note that the difference of the coefficients for the change in cash and change in leverage regressions is small and statistically insignificant (see Column 3).
 This result suggests that both leverage and cash holdings increased by a similar amount, implying that firms used the liquidity inflow primarily to increase their cash reserves.
 More precisely, a one standard deviation increase in Indirect OMT windfall gains implies an increase in cash and leverage of around 1.9pp.
 This result is further confirmed by the fact that we do not find any significant effects for the real variables.
-Neither employment nor investment or ROA change significantly for firms with high Indirect OMT windfall gains in the period after the OMT announcement.
-Hence, the primary objective of these firms seems to be to regain financial stability, i.e., to increase their cash reserves and reach the pre-crisis cash level again.
+Neither employment nor investment or ROA change significantly for firms with high Indirect OMT windfall qains in the period after the OMT announcement.
+Hence, the primary objective of firms seems to be to regain financial stability, i.e., to increase their cash reserves and reach the pre-crisis cash level again.
+As a robustness, Table A5 presents less restrictive specifications considering firm fixed effects combined with either industry-country-year, country-year, or year fixed effects.
+All results remain qualitatively and quantitatively similar.

-As shown in Panel B of Table 2, primarily low-quality firms benefited from the expansion in loan volume induced by the increase in value of the sovereign debt holdings in the period following the OMT program announcement.
+Recall that Panel B of Table 3shows that primarily low-quality firms benefited from the expansion in loan volume induced by the increase in value of the sovereign debt holdings in the period following the OMT program announcement.
 Next, we provide evidence on the relation between real effects and the Indirect OMT windfall gains of these firms.
 Panel B of Table 9 presents the results for our baseline regressions for the five different corporate policies of firms (i.e., change in cash, change in debt, employment growth, investment, and return on assets), split based on the firms' quality.
 Again, we classify firms based on their average interest coverage ratio during the sovereign debt crisis (2009 to 2011).
 The general picture that emerges from the table is that the financial effects (i.e., increase in cash holdings) are driven by the low interest coverage subgroup of firms, while neither high- nor low-quality firms show a significant relation between Indirect OMT windfall gains of their banks and real economic activity like employment and investment.